n4o847/sotsuron/README.md

 ### Instrumentation

-Equivalent to `afl-clang-lto`.
+Compile the program to be fuzzed using `aflv cc` / `aflv cxx`, which are equivalent to `afl-clang-lto` / `afl-clang-lto++` respectively.

 ```sh
 $ aflv cc -o main main.c
 ```

+The only difference is that `aflv cc` and `aflv cxx` generate a source map of the program in `.aflv/profile.json`.

 ### Fuzzing

-Equivalent to `afl-fuzz`, but you can see the progress on http://localhost:3000/.
+Run `aflv fuzz`, which is equivalent to `afl-fuzz`.

 ```sh
 $ aflv fuzz -i in -o out ./main
 ```

+Then you can see the visualized progress on http://localhost:3000/.